Burlington Junction Railway

-The Burlington Junction Railway is a Class III short line railroad which was chartered in 1985.
-Originally operating on the southernmost 3 mi of the former Burlington, Cedar Rapids and Northern Railway mainline in Burlington, Iowa, after abandonment by the Chicago, Rock Island and Pacific Railroad, it provides short freight hauling, switching operations, locomotive repair, and transloading services, the latter currently handling over 3,000 carloads a year.
+The Burlington Junction Railway is a Class III short line railroad.
+Chartered in 1985, it provides short freight hauling, switching operations, locomotive repair, and transloading services.

+In 2010, it transloaded more than 3,000 carloads.
 Typical commodity types transported include chemicals and fertilizer.
 The BJRY's primary interchange partner is the BNSF Railway.

 The BJRY power fleet currently numbers twenty locomotives.
 Other Burlington Junction Railway assets include 50000 ft of warehouse space, as well as various types of bulk material handling equipment such as augers.

-As of February 2010, the carrier operates seven various local industrial railroads:
+The BJRY originally operated on the southernmost 3 mi of the former Burlington, Cedar Rapids and Northern Railway mainline in Burlington, Iowa, which had been abandoned by the Chicago, Rock Island and Pacific Railroad.
+By 2010, it had expanded to operate seven local industrial railroads: